InsightDataScience/pegasus/README.md

 Or

-Use ec2spinup to deploy a cluster from the command line
+Use ec2spinup to deploy a cluster from the command line (recommended)
 ```bash
 $ ./ec2spinup <instance-template-file>
 ```